erwinelder/wallet_stats/README.md

 # wallet_stats
-Accounting your incomes and expenses to view statistics.
+Make records of your incomes and expenses and view statistics of that.